dasmiq/passim/README.md

 Since document and series identifiers can be long strings, passim runs more efficiently if they are hashed to long integers by the (builtin) `hashId` function.

 The `--filterpairs` argument is an SQL expression that specifies which pairs of documents are candidates for comparison.
 A candidate pair consists of a "left-hand" document, whose field names are identical to those in the input, and a "right-hand" document, whose field names have a "2" appended to them.
+This is similar to the left- and right-handed sides of a SQL JOIN; in fact, passim is effectively performing a (massively pruned) self-join on the table of input documents.
 The default value for the filterpairs argument is:
 ```
 --filterpairs 'gid < gid2'
 ```